Ilia working hard in pre season 💪⚽️#LUFC pic.twitter.com/5Xjb07Tgul

 Leeds United vs Newcastle United - Saturday, August 30th.

-Fulham vs Leeds United - TBC.
+Fulham vs Leeds United - Saturday, September 13th.

-Wolves vs Leeds United - TBC.
+Wolves vs Leeds United - Saturday, September 20th.

 A rivalry with roots all the way back in the 1400’s, rising from the ruins of the War of the Roses, Leeds vs Manchester United always produces drama, goals, and animosity.
 Leeds also have a fiery rivalry with Chelsea, but given the geographical proximity between the two, Manchester United take the spot as main rivals.